tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 4\41 Getting a single product with specification from 33 to 40 we introduce, cover and generate:
--Add another constructor in "ProductsWithTypesAndBrandsSpecification" class to include id spec search for brand and type product -Adding another entity to "ProductsController" in HttpGet id -Adding change to .gitignore
+Section 4\42 Using the debugger to view the spec pattern in action -Add "processId": "${command:pickProcess}" to launch.json for allowing the debugger to take action